 Re: Baby is constipated!
 How can I help him?

-For a baby, a doc may have you add 1⁄4 to 1⁄2 teaspoon of Karo corn syrup to one bottle of formula or stored breast milk a day, which draws water back into the bowel.
-Or if your child is four months old, the doc may ask you to give her 1 ounce of water a day, either separately or added to a bottle of formula or stored breast milk, to lubricate the GI tract.
+For a baby, the doctor may have you add 1⁄4 to 1⁄2 teaspoon of Karo corn syrup to one bottle of formula or stored breast milk a day, which draws water back into the bowel.
+If your child is over four months old, you may give her one ounce of water a day, either separately or added to a bottle of formula or stored breast milk, to lubricate the GI tract.

 Plus, more from The Bump:

 5 Common Baby Tummy Troubles -- and How to Help